ngduc/dev-benchmark/README.md

 ## Results

-- After running the script, the benchmark results (in seconds) will be added to this README.md file.
+- After running the script (run it twice for accurate results), the benchmark results (in seconds) will be added to this README.md file.
 - Create a Pull Request to add your results here.

 ### HP 17z-ca300 - Ubuntu - AMD Ryzen 5 4500U - 16 GB DDR4-2666 SDRAM - SSD